Throwback Edit Version: I edited this in August 2024, checked the links and converted it to the new WordPress blocks format.

 Well, the first few shots were taken as soon as I got the camera, then I caught a terrific cold and didn’t go out shooting.
 Then two weeks later, from the bridge picture onwards, I used the camera all in 24 hours.
 Oh and by the way, the shrine is Sengakuji and those are the 47 Ronin graves.

-I love the camera, I love the film.
+I loved the camera, I loved the film.
 I hate the slow light leaks and the fact I have to change the seals.

 It has a really nice quality to it and at infinity is really sharp.
 But there seems to be something inside or on my scanner.
 I am not sure which.
 Some of the shots had a furry blob at the top.
 You can see it in this shot, but I digitally removed it from other places it occurred.